mjordonez2001/welovemovies/README.md

 ## Summary
 <p>
-  This application allows users to sea list of movies and a list of movie theaters that are showing those movies, along with all the details of each movie, including reviews.
+  This application allows users to see list of movies and a list of movie theaters that are showing those movies, along with all the details of each movie, including reviews.
 </p>

 ## Technologies Used